Lotto Hat Review

 Though Lotto Hat claims that players can wheel to their specific budget, the reality is wheeling strategies are expensive.
 Okay, I will give them that wheeling is a mathematical approach to lotteries.
 But it still comes down to picking the winning numbers.
 No system that I am aware of will do that.

 Lotto Hat Complaints

-Among the few postings that I did find, there was one that could only be an honest complaint.
+Among the few postings that I did find, there was one that could only be a legitimate complaint.
 A customer purchased the application four years ago and ran into a string of problems.
-This poor fellow tried to reinstall the software he purchased on a different computer but the registration key did not work.
+This poor fellow tried to reinstall the software he bought on a different computer, but the registration key did not work.
 I doubt that Lotto Hat is so popular online that the developers fear that lottery players might pass it from one to another to avoid buying it.
-Anyway, if you want to see exactly what the disgruntled customer had to say, you can find the full story at Lotto Hat complaints.
+Anyway, if you want to see what the disgruntled customer had to say, you can find the full story at Lotto Hat complaints.

 Is Lotto Hat Worth your Money?

-If you are into wheeling and into math, then you might like to try out their free demo.
-Having said that, keep in mind Lotto Hat say they have not updated this software since 2009.
+If you are into wheeling and math, then you might like to try out their free demo.
+Keep in mind Lotto Hat say they have not updated this software since 2009.
 For the sum of $59.95, I think your money would be better spent on actual lottery tickets.
-Wheeling is not necessarily a bad concept and some lottery syndicates might find some value in it, but those who are already in this line of work are using wheels of their own.
+Wheeling is not necessarily a wrong concept, and some lottery syndicates might find some value in it, but those who are already in this line of work are using wheels of their own.

 Our Unbiased Conclusion

 Lotto Hat looks like an old-school player in an active evolving lottery software industry.
 With the last software update coming four years ago, I don’t think that it is worth resuscitating this dinosaur.
 If you are into math and wheeling, there are systems out there that are up to date with current lottery results.
 If you into playing lotteries online, don’t spend your money here.